Kingston University: Controversies

+Humanities department closure 2025

+Kingston University has initiated the closure of its humanities department, including its graduate research teaching programme in philosophy, the Centre for Research in Modern European Philosophy (CRMEP).
+In February 2024, the Head of the School of Creative and Cultural Industries advised students that it had launched a review of its philosophy programme, citing declining enrolment, lack of government funding and the Philosophy programme’s focus on post-graduate teaching as reasons.
+The review was expected to complete in six weeks.
+The outcome of that review was not made public.
+On 26 February 2025, the Dean of Kingston School of Art advised students that Kingston had begun a 30 day consultation period to shut down teaching in the entirety of the humanities, to include closure of its English and philosophy programmes, stating that these programmes are inconsistent with Kingston’s new Town House strategy and future skills delivery.

+The Times Higher Education noted that "Kingston has also suspended applications for new students to its foundation year humanities programme “with a view to it closing in the new longer term”, according to the email sent by Kingston School of Art dean Mandy Ure."
+The closures are also expected to affect the creative writing program and the Kingston Language Scheme which teaches modern languages.
+In an open letter, published in the contemporary art forum e-Flux and the British publishing house Verso, the CRMEP students state they "unequivocally condemn" the closures, writing that the proposals are an "affront against a broadly humanist concept of education, in which the independence of culture and research from immediate market imperatives" affirms their social value.
+Kingston University's Senior Leadership Team led by the Vice-Chancellor Stephen Spier has expressed its intention to implement £20 million in savings and to lay-off staff and close programmes to take effect at the end of July.
+The Kingston University College Union has since passed a motion of 'no-confidence' in the Senior Leadership Team.

 BMus external examiner

 In 2008, the BBC obtained e-mails circulated within Kingston's School of Music, relating to the opinions of an external examiner moderating the BMus course.
 The messages showed that her final report caused considerable concern within the department.
 The examiner was persuaded to moderate her criticism following contact from a member of the university's staff.
 The e-mails also detailed a plan to replace her (at the end of her term) with a more experienced and broad-based external examiner, a process which Kingston stressed breaks no rules relating to the appointment of such examiners.

 In October 2008, Peter Williams, Chief Executive of the UK Quality Assurance Agency (QAA), presented the agency's findings to a Parliamentary Select Committee charged with investigating standards in British higher education.
 Following an investigation of the allegations by a former University staff member that undue pressure was applied to the School of Music's External Examiner, QAA upheld all charges of wrongdoing, as alleged.